 - Child marriage is considered the worst form of gender-based violence, programmes such as “go back to school” focusing on enrolling and retaining girls in schools until they complete and attain quality learning outcomes should be maintained among communities

 - Ending child marriage requires consolidated efforts of all organizations and stake holders including government, civil society organizations, Non-government organizations, Faith Based organizations and Community Based organizations.
-Therefore, networks, coordination and collaboration of all different stake holders and organizations from community to national level should be strengthened.
+Therefore, networks, coordination and collaboration of all different stakeholders and organizations from community to national level should be strengthened.

 - There is urgency need to roll out the policies, bylaws, programmes and strengthen the linkage between the lower local governments at the village level to district level to revamp and enforce them for the protection of children from all forms of abuse and exploitation

-- There is also need to strengthen networking, operationalization, systematic documentation, referral mechanism and follow up on the cases of abuse, improved coordination among key actors and advocates for protection of children.
+- There is also a need to strengthen networking, operationalization, systematic documentation, referral mechanism and follow up on the cases of abuse, improved coordination among key actors and advocates for protection of children.

 - Mothers are said to be more supportive to their daughters compared to fathers.
-The government should support women enterprise development programmes, by establishing of a targeted fund for women to address credit access constraints so that they can support education of their daughters.
+The government should support women enterprise development programmes, by establishing a targeted fund for women to address credit access constraints so that they can support the education of their daughters.

 - Addressing the root causes of child marriage, including poverty, gender inequality and discrimination, the low value placed on girls and violence against girls.

-It is our responsibility to secure the future on the young generation.
+It is our responsibility to secure the future of the young generation.
 The future of young girls is in our hands.
 Join us by becoming a monthly donor to help support our work through the Pretty Box Project.
 We advocate for positive change and here to support our girls with the tools needed to acquire an education and build a solid foundation for the future generations to come.
 Donate Donate Donate!